christooma/Primary-Category-Select-Plugin/README.md

-# Primary-Categories
-WordPress plugin for setting and displaying primary categories for posts and custom post types*.

-This plugin creates a meta box on the post edit screen titled "Primary Category" containing a drop down menu populated with all categories associated with that post**.
-Selecting a primary category and updating the post saves this data into a custom field with a meta key of "primary-category".
+## Primary Category Select Plugin

+This Wordpress Plugin allows users to select a Primary Category from a list of many selected categories.
+The user can then display a list of posts tagged with Primary Categories on any post or page using a simple shortcode.

+## Shortcode

+Once you've installed the plugin, simply use the following shortcode to display posts with Primary Categories:
-To display a list of all posts with a particular primary category, use the shortcode [primary-category name="cat_name"] where cat_name is the name of the primary category you wish to display.
-If a name is not specified, the shortcode will default to all posts with "uncategorized" set as the primary category.
+[primary-category name="cat_name"] where "cat-name" is the name of the primary category you would like to view.

-*Note: Custom post types must support both categories and custom fields.

-**Note: As new categories are added to a post, the post must be updated before those new categories will be available for selection as a primary category.
+## Motivation

+Kicking off my GitHub page with a simple Wordpress plugin

+## Installation

+Install the Zip archive via the Wordpress Plugin screen inside the WP Dashboard, then you will find a new box on all posts/pages/custom post types that lets you select a Primary Category.
+You must select standard post categories and update the page before a primary category will be selectable.